 Generally, people are divided into one of two camps when it comes to PROFHILO® injectable moisturiser.
 Those who simply can’t read enough about the latest injectable moisturiser treatment and those who are struggling with the point of an injectable moisturiser ?.
 Whilst there have been a few Profhilo reviews extolling its virtues, we thought we’d row things back a bit.
-Read on for a bit more on what it is and is it just another way for the beauty industry to relieve you of your money!
+Read on for a bit more on what is Profhilo treatment and is it just another way for the beauty industry to relieve you of your money!

 What is Profhilo and how does it work?

 Unless you’ve been in hiding for the last decade, you probably know that hyaluronic acid is often revered as some sort of anti-ageing Ambrosia for the skin.
 It’s true that hyaluronic acid can hydrate, firm and plump up the skin.
 BUT these benefits are only truly seen when its injected.
 Hence the success and popularity of hyaluronic acid dermal fillers which can temporarily lift, volumise and smooth out skin.
 For the longest time, it was widely accepted that if you just wanted to enjoy the hydrating properties of hyaluronic acid, then opt for it in a moisturiser.
 If you wanted anything else then you would need hyaluronic acid dermal fillers.
 These, however, would also provide volume and shape to the skin regardless of whether you wanted that or not.

 It is in this gap between topical hyaluronic acid and dermal fillers that that injectable moisturisers like PROFHILO® have been hoping to make a dent.
 Whilst hyaluronic acid molecules in regular moisturisers simply sit on the surface of skin and attract water, injectable moisturiser treatments deliver the hyaluronic acid deep into the skin to not only hydrate but also stimulate collagen and elastin production to regenerate the skin.
 A number of the established dermal filler brands have already tried their hand at “skin boosting injections” most notably Juvéderm Volite, Teosyal Redensity 1 and Restylane Skinboosters.
 Profhilo seems to however have caught the public’s imagination because it promises to bioremodel the skin.